retico-team/retico-tracking/README.md

 # retico-tracking
 Contains retico modules for handtracking and posetracking that use the Google MediaPipe libraries.
 The modules can use a standard webcam or the Mistyrobotics Misty II robot's camera as visual input.

 The following example is set up to do handtracking with a webcam.
-This can be easily changed using the code that is commented out.
+The commented out code can be used to switch the type of tracking and camera.
 ### Example
 ```import os, sys
 prefix = '/prefix/path/'